hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 When a branch (which may be `*elseif`) has been chosen:

-- Nablla clones the corresponding element node (deep clone, including its children).
+- Sercrod clones the corresponding element node (deep clone, including its children).
 - On the clone, it removes the structural control attributes:
   - `*if` / `n-if`
   - `*elseif` / `n-elseif`